Nikon D610 Is My Camera of Choice

 I always search eBay first (and usually last) for the best prices on camera gear.
 That’s why all the gear links on this page take you there.

 I started with a Nikon D5000, which isn’t made anymore.
 As of the writing of this article, Nikon is up to the D5600 in the 5000 series.
 That was a great teaching camera.
 Although it was somewhat limited in its speed, megapixels and the fact it had a crop-sensor, I still managed to take a good number of photos that are still in my portfolio today.
 If you just plan on taking the occasional photo, then the Nikon D5600, Nikon D7500 or even the Nikon D3600 are excellent choices.
 You will suffer from cropped photos and the sharpness, the colors and the low-light ability won’t be as good as the Nikon D610, but then again, the price is a lot less.
 And for beginners, they are all great camera choices.

 Book I Recommend For New Nikon Camera Owners

-If you are new to photography or your camera, I recommend you get a book for your camera from Amazon (or your favorite local book store) which goes into great details about your specific camera.
-The series I recommend for the Nikon is Mastering the Nikon (click here to locate one for your specific Nikon) by Darrell Young from Nikonians Press.
+If you are new to photography or your camera, I recommend you order a book for your camera from your local independent book seller (instead of the big, giant online behometh) which goes into great details about your specific camera.
+The series I recommend for the Nikon is Mastering the Nikon by Darrell Young from Nikonians Press.
 Along with YouTube videos and just going out and taking photos, it was a great teacher.

 Full Frame vs. Crop Sensor Cameras